 Even then, not all vegetables work for all people.
 Case in point: I love bell peppers; my husband hates them.
 And sadly there is no changing that fact, as much as I have tried.

-For those of you who do not share my love of all of the colorful vegetables in the produce department, here are 10 tips for how to learn to love vegetables.
-I hope these tips will help you and your family become vegetable lovers.
+For those of you who do not share my love of all of the colorful vegetables in the produce department, I hope these tips will help you and your family become vegetable lovers.

 10 Tips For How to Learn to Love Vegetables

 - Get exposed – Try new vegetables and don’t give up on the first try.
 It’s been reported that it takes kids anywhere from 7-15 exposures to like a new food.
 So why would it be any different with adults?
 Keep trying new vegetables and be open.